Contiguous piling & diaphragm walls

 Oldroyd Cavity Drainage System

 This system allows water to permeate through the basement retaining wall, but redirects it away from the internal wall of the basement towards a sump or other suitable discharge point.
-For this type of application, a cavity drainage membrane with a large stud size such as Oldroyd Xv20 is usually preferred in order to cope with the higher potential flow rates required for larger basement projects.
+For this type of application, a cavity drainage membrane with a large stud size such as Oldroyd Xv 20 is usually preferred in order to cope with the higher potential flow rates required for larger basement projects.

 This type of waterproofing system can be used on contiguous / secant piling as well as diaphragm walls.
-In accordance with BS8102:2009 the structure should offer primary resistance, regulating the volume of water entering the basement, in order not to exceed the drainage capacity of the system.
+In accordance with BS 8102:2009 the structure should offer primary resistance, regulating the volume of water entering the basement, in order not to exceed the drainage capacity of the system.
 However, from a waterproofing perspective, contiguous piles are not, and should not be considered as a tight structure.
 Therefore, relying solely on the application of a cavity drainage system on the piles is not recommended.

-Vandex Cementitious Waterproofing Slurries
+Drybase Cementitious Waterproofing Slurries

 Combined Waterproofing System

-1) "ICE Specification for Piling and Embedded Retaining Walls 2nd edition” Institution of Civil Engineers – ISBN: 9780727733580
+“Specification for Piling and Embedded Retaining Walls 2nd edition” Institution of Civil Engineers – ISBN: 9780727733580